marfanr/dotfiles/README.md

 ### Installation

-> To avoid an errors, before starting the installation process, make sure that on your home
+> To avoid errors, before starting the installation process, make sure that your home directory doesn't have the following folders yet,
-> directory doesn't have the following folders yet, and make sure you're not using any dotfiles
+> and make sure you're not using any dotfiles
 >
 > - ~/.config/conky
 > - ~/.config/neofetch